 For amounts under £3,000 HMRC will send you a P800 tax calculation and normally collect the unpaid tax by reducing your PAYE tax code 'in year' and for the next tax year.
 For larger amounts or if is not possible to collect via a tax code they will send you a Simple Assessment called a PA302 showing what you owe and how to pay.

-HMRC have removed the Self Assessment burden for people who are only in it because their state pension is higher their Personal allowance (£12,500 for 2019/20, £11,850 for 2018/19) and it is the only way the tax can be collected.
+HMRC have removed the Self Assessment burden for people who are only in it because their state pension is higher than their Personal allowance (£12,570 for 2021/22) and it is the only way the tax can be collected.
 HMRC will issue a simple assessment PA302 which you just need to check and pay by the usual deadlines.
 If you are concerned about what is happening contact either HMRC or Tax Help for Older People.

 Comments are closed.